jeckman/wpbook/README.txt

 as well as some other files for processing comments and the like.

 == Changelog ==

+= 2.1.1 =
+ * Bugfix - wrap call to get_the_post_thumbnail in function_exists() so
+   that themes which don't support it don't break
+ * If you are not using post thumbnails (because your theme doesn't support it, I can't use those thumbnails to post to the wall.

 = 2.1 =
  * Shifted from _GET and _POST to _REQUEST - to handle Facebook's changes